AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 > "Unit tests are completely isolated from each other, creating their test fixtures from scratch each time." the word unit in unit testing refers to the test itself: unit tests are isolated from other tests.
 Beck argues that "tests should be coupled to the behaviour of code and decoupled from the structure of code."

 https://www.infoq.com/articles/unit-testing-approach/

+Ultimately the only views are wrong and harmful are that "a unit test always tests a method on a class, in isolation" and that "every class has a matching test class, no more and no less is needed".

 ## the demo app Decoupled